 The Greeks honoured and feared their gods.
 Please the gods and your soldiers would be victorious in battle.
 Anger the gods and you would suffer humiliation and defeat.
 This desire to please the gods and in particular Apollo and Athena led to the creation of a pair of magnificent temples at Delphi.
 These temples were soon joined by gifts of every sort from all corners of the Greek Empire.

 The people of Athens erected a magnificent Treasury Building, the people of Naxos sent a fabulous sphinx.
 Whilst the citizens of Rhodes sent a bronze statue of a charioteer.
 Gifts poured into Delphi from every Greek island and city.
 The sanctuary at Delphi dedicated to the god Apollo was the most important spiritual site in all of the Greek territories.
 It became a vast and sprawling treasure trove of fabulous temples, sculptures and works of art.
 It was also a cultural centre, with a magnificent theatre and a stadium that hosted the Pythian Games, a fore-runner to the Olympic Games, every four years.

 With the revival of interest in ‘all things classical’ in the early 20th century, the theatre at Delphi was the chosen location for the first performance of a classical Greek theatre production, one of the first in modern times.
 The views from the theatre down the mountainside are completely spectacular.
 In fact, standing on the hillside, absorbing the natural amphitheatre created by the surrounding mountains, it is easy to visualise a stage filled with actors and the chorus lining up on one side.
 Even the audience of toga wearing patricians almost comes into view.

-- From Delphi I headed north-east towards Volos, a charming fishing port and ferry terminal.
-You can hop on a ferry here to Skiathos.
+- From Delphi we headed north-east towards Volos, a charming fishing port and ferry terminal.
+You can hop on a ferry here to the island of Skiathos.
 After a taverna supper and a good night’s sleep we headed north again towards the snow-capped Mount Olympus – the mythical home of the gods.